 Under the capital restructuring programme, the company is proposing to write off 75 per cent of its shares to extinguish losses of Dh1.71bn, followed by a Dh500m capital injection by Tabarak Investments, currently the biggest investor in DSI and which is likely to own around 50 per cent of the company after the restructuring.

-Drake & Scull International (DSI), a regional market leader in engineering and construction services, has registered a net loss of Dh359 million ($98 million) for the third quarter of 2017 mainly hit
+Drake & Scull International, a regional leader in engineering and construction services, has achieved an overall net profit of Dh7 million ($1.9 million) for the first quarter, compared to the net lo